Nexfinity/CakeyBot-Wiki/moderation/ban-syncing.md

 > Note: If a server is in multiple pools, it is possible for the ban to propogate across multiple pools.

 # Creating a Pool
-> Currently severs are limited to creating 1 pool per server.
-However, servers can be incldued in any number of pools.
+> Currently servers are limited to creating 1 pool per server.
+However, servers can be included in any number of pools.
 {.is-info}

 To create a new pool simply login to the web dashboard and follow these steps: